How to Increase Pool Alkalinity - Step-by-Step Guide

 First, Let's Diagnose Your Alkalinity Problem

-Before we jump into raising your pool's alkalinity, we need to confirm you actually have a low alkalinity issue.
+The real cause of cloudy water, burning eyes, and corroded pool equipment usually isn't chlorine levels—it's your alkalinity silently wreaking havoc behind the scenes.
 Total alkalinity (TA) acts as a pH buffer in your pool water, and proper levels are crucial for water balance and swimmer comfort.

 Test your water using a reliable test kit - I recommend the Taylor K-2006 or Taylor K-2005 for accurate readings.
 Your target total alkalinity should be: